Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/installation.md

 ##### 4. [dependency] not found

 This sometimes happen when npm did not install successfully.
 In this scenario, you need to manually install the dependencies inside the container.
-Generally the command to run something inside a container is:
+Generally the command to run a command inside a container is:

-`docker compose run [container name]`
+`docker compose run [container name] [command to run in container]`

 In this scenario, the full command would be: